Dinkache Ladoo - A to Z Maharashtrian Sweets

 Once the gond is cooled down, grind to a fine powder.

-Take the roasted wheat flour, powdered sugar, gond, almonds in a bowl and take small portion and press down as balls.
+Take the roasted wheat flour, powdered sugar, gond, almonds in a bowl and take a small portion and press down as balls.
 Add melted ghee for binding.